 The link between dental amalgam fillings and the arthritis rate.

-The International Academy of Oral Medicine and Toxicology (IAOMT) is a global network of dentists, health professionals, and scientists who research the biocompatibility of dental products, and they have been raising awareness of research linking cases of arthritis to dental amalgam.
+The International Academy of Oral Medicine and Toxicology (IAOMT) is a global network of dentists, health professionals, and scientists who research the biocompatibility of dental products.
+They have been raising awareness of research linking cases of arthritis to dental amalgam.

-In a new study, researchers David and Mark Giers discovered that people who had dental amalgam fillings had a higher risk of arthritis.
-They examined data from the 2015-2016 National Health and Nutrition Examination Survey (NHANES) including:
+In a new study, researchers David and Mark Giers discovered that individuals with dental amalgam fillings had a higher risk of developing arthritis.
+They examined data from the 2015-2016 National Health and Nutrition Examination Survey (NHANES), including:

 - demographics,